Frequently Asked Questions About Elective Procedures

 We will keep your loved one involved by phone throughout your hospital stay, including contacting loved ones with your recovery status and when you’re is ready to be picked up.
 For the visitor to enter our facility, they will need to wear a mask and pass our screening process.
 A member of our team will review instructions with you prior to your surgery or procedure.

 Do I need to be tested for COVID-19 before my procedure?

 Yes.
 All patients presenting for elective procedures are being tested for COVID-19 72 hours before their procedure.
 This testing is being arranged by the hospital and may be coordinated with your primary care physician or surgeon.
-Testing will be completed at our drive-through tent, limiting your exposure to the virus at the time of testing.

 How will I get my results?